Hockey legend Charanjit Singh dies | Sports-Games

 Captain of India's 1964 Tokyo Olympics gold medal-winning hockey team, Charanjit Singh, died on Thursday at his home in Una, Himachal Pradesh after suffering a cardiac arrest that followed prolonged age-related illnesses.

-The former mid-fielder was 90 and would have turned 91 next month.
+The former mid-fielder was 90 and would have turned a year older next month.
 He is survived by two sons and one daughter.

-Charanjit suffered a stroke five years back and was paralysed since then.
+Charanjit suffered a stroke five years back and was paralyzed since then.

-''Dad was paralysed after suffering a stroke five years back.
-He used to walk with a stick but since the last couple of months, his health deteriorated and this morning he left us,'' V P Singh told PTI.
+''Dad was paralyzed after suffering a stroke five years back.
+He used to walk with a stick but for the last couple of months, his health deteriorated and this morning he left us,'' his younger son V P Singh told PTI.

 Besides captaining the Olympic gold-winning team in 1964, he was also a part of the silver-winning side in the 1960 edition of the Games.
 He was also a part of the 1962 Asian Games silver-winning team.